legal resources necessary to hold negligent facilities accountable.

 The survey team observed the hallway at 9:45 AM on May 12, 2016, when a "wheelchair stored against the wall [was] next to the Nurse's Station obstructing access to the handrail.
 At the same time, a wheelchair leg rest and armrests were noted to be "in a pile on the floor near the exit door."
 During an interview with the facility Director of Nursing twenty-five minutes later, it was "confirmed that the hallway should be free of obstruction to the handrails."

 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.
-Our law firm provides every client a "No Win/No-Fee" Guarantee.
+Our network of attorneys provides every client a "No Win/No-Fee" Guarantee.
 This promise means if our legal team is unable to obtain compensation on your behalf, you owe us nothing.
 We can start on your case today to ensure you receive compensation for your damages.
 All information you share with our law offices will remain confidential.